ApiniLabs/PAC-Attributes/README.md

 #### Response Structure

-The `Attribute Server` MUST send a response of this form:
+The `Attribute Server` MUST send a response with of JSON payload, adhering to this [schema](attribute_response_payload.schema.json).
+Here is an example:
 <!-- BEGIN RESPONSE JSON -->
 ```json
 {